 Losing someone to suicide has been liked to a bomb going off in someone’s life, where people are left to pick up the pieces and build a new normality.
-Suicide bereavement is incredibly difficult to make sense of; everyone grieves differently and there can be added strain if you are concerned about others around you.
-Our service can provide a package 4 psycho-educational individual peer support sessions, focusing on a range of topic such as, coping with grief, flashbacks, reoccuring images, sleep patterns and anxiety.
+Suicide bereavement can be incredibly difficult to make sense of; everyone grieves differently and there can be added strain if you are concerned about others around you.
+Our service can provide individual peer support sessions, focusing on a range of topics such as, coping with grief, flashbacks, reoccurring images, sleep patterns and anxiety.
 Sessions allow you time to talk about the myriad of emotions you may be experiencing in a safe environment

-These sessions can also provide assistance with practical aspects after a loss such as financial, housing, advocacy, support at inquest, accompanying you to GP appointments etc.
+These sessions can also provide assistance with practical aspects after a loss such as financial, housing, advocacy and support at inquest.

 For more information contact us or see the FAQ below.

-To refer yourself or someone you know please click on the button below and fill in the form.
+To refer yourself or someone you know please click on the button below.

 How many sessions can I have?

 Individual support is flexible and number of sessions can be discussed when setting goals in your first session with you worker.